esper-io/dev-docs/docs/home/espercli.md

 ```

 ### **App**
-App command used to list, show, upload and delete applications and set application as active for further commands.
+App command used to list, show, upload, and delete applications and sets the application as active for further commands.
 ```sh
 $ espercli app [SUB-COMMANDS]
 ```
 #### Sub commands
 #### 1. list
-List all applications and can filter results by using different options listed below.
-Pagination used to limit the number of results, default is 20 results per page.
+Lists all applications and can filter results by using different options listed below.
+Pagination used to limit the number of results; default is 20 results per page.
 ```sh
 $ espercli app list [OPTIONS]
 ```